Trophectoderm embryo biopsy as part of genetic testing

 Embryo biopsies used to be done on Day 3 after fertilization.
 There are many reasons why an embryo biopsy is now done on Day 5, 6 or 7.

 - When an embryo biopsy is done on Day 3, one cell is taken out of the eight-cell embryo.
 Trophectoderm embryo biopsies, done on Day 5, 6 or 7 after fertilization, can take multiple cells out of an embryo that contains 128 cells, creating a better sample and more accurate results.

 - A fresh embryo transfer often follows a Day 3 embryo biopsy.
 The trophectoderm embryo biopsy is followed by a frozen embryo transfer, which has been found to be just as successful, and in some cases more successful, than fresh embryo transfers.

 - Because not all embryos will develop blastocysts, a trophectoderm embryo biopsy on Day 5, 6 or 7 allows our embryologists to only biopsy embryos that have formed blastocysts and improves the accuracy of the genetic testing.

-Our Nashville fertility specialists know that the journey to a healthy baby can be an involved process and are here to answer questions about trophectoderm embryo biopsy.
+Our Nashville fertility specialists know that the journey to a healthy baby can be an involved process and are here to answer questions about trophectoderm biopsy.

 Contact us for more information.